canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 The [Directive on Management of Information Technology](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249), Appendix C provides mandatory procedures for enterprise architecture assessment that will be used by departmental Architecture Review Boards (ARB) and the Government of Canada Enterprise ARB as an assessment framework to review digital initiatives to ensure the GC acts as a single enterprise and to ensure departmental alignment with the GC digital direction.

-These align with the [Digital Standards](https://www.canada.ca/en/government/publicservice/modernizing/government-canada-digital-standards.html) and the procedures for Application Architecture provide that, where possible, you must use open standards and open source software first as well as leverage and reuse existing solutions, components, and processes across departments and agencies.
+These align with the [Digital Standards](https://www.canada.ca/en/government/publicservice/modernizing/government-canada-digital-standards.html) and the procedures for Application Architecture provide that, where possible, you must open source software first as well as leverage and reuse existing solutions, components, and processes across departments and agencies.

 Using open source software means you can benefit from: